LPR FAQ

-We are excited to share that Tech's Parking and Transportation Office is implementing License Plate Recognition (LPR) technology as part of our ongoing efforts to enhance parking services on campus.
-This innovative system will streamline parking operations, improve enforcement efficiency, and provide a more convenient experience for our campus community.
+Tennessee Tech’s Parking and Transportation Office implemented License Plate Recognition (LPR) technology in Fall 2025 as part of our ongoing efforts to enhance parking services on campus.
+This system helps streamline parking operations, improve enforcement efficiency, and provide a more convenient experience for students, faculty, staff, and visitors.

 What is LPR?